Circuit-Overtime/elixpo_ai_chapter/README.md

 - Added the kaggle research begind the backend of a low level model for prompt classification
 - Added files under the /kaggle_workflows mentioning the ipnyb files of Kaggle and Google Colab!
-- Custom Dataset made especially for the low level model
+- Custom dataset made especially for the low level model

 ### Discord and Minecraft Bots